What kind of fabric is Fleece?

 Do not choose a sewing pattern with many complicated features.
 Small pattern pieces, lots of curves, twists etc.

 Do mark the right and wrong side on each pattern piece of the fleece fabric.
 This can be done using chalk, tape, pins or a method of your choice.
-The right side is determined by pulling slightly on the crossgrain (the cut edge) of the fabric.
+The right side is determined by pulling slightly on the cross grain (the cut edge) of the fabric.
 The fleece will always roll to the wrong side.
 This is very important.
 Even on non-pilling polar fleece, the “right” side will wear better than the “wrong” side.
 It looks good on both sides, though.

 Do not cut fleece like other fabric.
 It is a very thick fabric and hence need very sharp scissors.
 You may have to cut thick fleece in single layers.

 Do not use fusible interfacing on the fleece.
 Use sew-in interfacing.
 If it is necessary to use a fusible interfacing as per the patter, do not iron directly.
 Use a pressing cloth and then iron and steam in place with moderate settings.

 Do use long pins used in quilting to hold layers of fleece together by pinning from the top like a thumb pin rather than like the ordinary dressmaker’s pin which ill fall short when tried on thick fleece.